phriscage/beer-app/docs/SETUP.md

 ![alt text](../images/beer-app-frontend_landing.png)

-Click on the settings tab and add the http://${GATEWAY_URL}/api or http://CNAME/api in the *Beers API Base UURL* field, and click *Save*
+Click on the settings tab and add the http://${GATEWAY_URL}/api or http://CNAME/api in the *Beers API Base URL* field, and click *Save*

 ![alt text](../images/beer-app-frontend_beers-api-base_url.png)